Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Algorithms with Exact Projection Oracles

 \subsection{Exact Projection for General Group Models}

 In this section we consider the most general version of group models, i.e. $\mathfrak{G} = \{\cG_1,\ldots,\cG_M\}$ is an arbitrary set of groups and $G\in [M]$ and $K\in [N]$ are given budgets.
 We study the structured sparsity model $\mathfrak G_{G,K}$ introduced in Section \ref{sec:Prel_GroupStructures}.
-Here additional to the number $G$ of groups that can be selected we bound the number of indices contained in these groups which can be selected by $K$ (i.e. group-sparse model with an additional standard sparsity constraint).
+Here additional to the number $G$ of groups that can be selected we bound the number of indices to be selected in these groups by $K$ (i.e. we consider a group-sparse model with an additional standard sparsity constraint).
 Note that setting $K = N$ reduces this model $\mathfrak G_{G,K}$ to the general group model $\mathfrak G_{G}$.

-If we want to apply exact projection recovery algorithms like the Model-IHT and MEIHT to group models, iteratively the model projection problem has to be solved, i.e. in each iteration for a given signal $\mathbf w\in\RR^N$ we have to find the closest signal $\mathbf{\hat w}$ which has support in the model.
+If we want to apply exact projection recovery algorithms like the Model-IHT and MEIHT to group models, iteratively the model projection problem has to be solved, i.e. in each iteration for a given signal $\mathbf \x\in\RR^N$ we have to find the closest signal $\mathbf{\hat \x}$ which has support in the model $\mathfrak G_{G,K}$.
 In this section we will derive an efficient procedure based on the idea of Benders' Decomposition to solve the projection problem.
 This procedure is analysed and implemented in Section \ref{sec:computations}.

 It has been proved that the \MS~problem for group models without a sparsity condition on the support is NP-hard \cite{baldassarre2016group}.
 Therefore the projection problem on the more general model $\mathfrak G_{G,K}$ is NP-hard as well.
 The latter problem can be reformulated by the integer programming formulation